isthisben/your-rights-helper/README.md

   - Schedule of loss
   - Chronology of events
   - List of issues
-- **AI Chatbot**: Powered by GreenPT API (green-l-raw model), provides guidance and answers questions in A2-level English with streaming responses
+- **AI Chatbot**: Powered by **GreenPT API** (green-l-raw model) with custom prompts and data injection to provide comforting, empathetic responses.
+The chatbot uses A2-level English with streaming responses and is specifically designed to be calm, friendly, and supportive for users experiencing stress during employment issues
-- **Case Export**: Download or email complete case details as a formatted text file to share with legal advisors
+- **Case Export**: Download or email complete case details as a formatted text file to share with legal advisors.
+Email functionality powered by **ActivePieces** workflow automation
 - **Legal Advisor Integration**: Store and manage legal advisor contact information for easy case sharing

 ### Accessibility Features